mebeim/aoc/2020/README.md

 of a given number (the "subject number", in the above case `7`) to the power of *x* (the "loop size") modulo *20201227*.
-Python can actually do modular exponentiation using [`pow()`][py-builtin-pow] passing a third argument (the modulus, so we could also have written something like this:
+Python can actually do modular exponentiation using [`pow()`][py-builtin-pow] passing a third argument (the modulus), so we could also have written something like this:

 ```python
 x = 1